AnshSinghSonkhia/AnshSinghSonkhia/README.md

 🎓 I'm pursuing `B.Tech.` in `Computer Science Engineering` with a specialization in `Artificial Intelligence` and `Machine Learning`.
 (Batch 2026)

+Product-Minded `Software Engineer` with `31+ months` of hands-on `internship experience` shipping applications and driving growth at `early-stage companies`, starting from 1st year of undergrad.

 <!--
 🎓 An **Undergrad Student** at 🏫 [Lakshmi Narain College of Technology](https://lnct.ac.in) <br> **Pursuing** 💻[Computer Science Engineering]() with specialization in 🤖[Artificial Intelligence & Machine Learning](https://g.co/kgs/x5VFnQ).
 -->